devopsgroup-io/catapult/README.md

             * Make sure to open Cygwin terminal as Administrator by right-clicking and selecting "Open as Administrator"
     * **Using Linux?**
         1. The terminal in the base distrubitions are 100% compatible.
+2. **GPG2**
+    * **Using macOS?**
+        1. Download and install GPG Suite from https://gpgtools.org
+    * **Using Windows?**
+        1. Download and install Gpg4win from http://gpg4win.org/download.html
+    * **Using Linux?**
+        1. GPG is included in the base distribution in most cases.
+        1. If being prompted by the Passphrase GUI Agent, comment out 'use-agent' in `~/.gnupg/gpg.conf`
+3. **Git**
+    * **Using macOS?**
+        1. Git command line is included in the base distribution in most cases.
+        1. For a streamlined Git GUI, download and install SourceTree from https://www.sourcetreeapp.com/
+    * **Using Windows?**
+        1. Download and install SourceTree from https://www.sourcetreeapp.com/ (this will install Git
+    * **Using Linux?**
+        1. Git commandline is included in the base distribution in most cases.
+        1. For a streamlined Git GUI, download and install SmartGit from http://www.syntevo.com/smartgit/
+4. **Git Credential Caching**
+        1. Follow the instructions outlined for your system to store your Git credentials https://docs.github.com/en/github/using-git/caching-your-github-credentials-in-git
+5. **VirtualBox**
+    * **Using macOS?**
+        1. Download and install the latest version of VirtualBox from https://www.virtualbox.org/wiki/Downloads
+    * **Using Windows?**
+        1. Download and install the latest version of VirtualBox from https://www.virtualbox.org/wiki/Downloads
+    * **Using Linux (Debian, Ubuntu)?**
+        1. Download and install the latest version of VirtualBox using Advanced Packaging Tool (APT) `sudo apt-get install virtualbox`
+    * **Using Linux (Fedora, Red Hat, Suse)?**
+        1. Download and install the latest version of VirtualBox using Yellowdog Updater, Modifed (yum) `sudo yum install virtualbox`
+6. **Vagrant**
+    * **Using macOS?**
+        1. Ensure Xcode Command Line Tools are installed by running `xcode-select --install` from Terminal
+        2. Download and install the latest version of Vagrant v2.x from https://releases.hashicorp.com/vagrant/
+    * **Using Windows?**
+        1. Download and install the latest version of Vagrant v2.x from https://releases.hashicorp.com/vagrant/
+    * **Using Linux (Debian, Ubuntu)?**
+        1. Download the latest version of Vagrant v2.x respective to your architecture from https://releases.hashicorp.com/vagrant/ by running e.g. `wget https://releases.hashicorp.com/vagrant/2.2.9/vagrant_2.2.9_x86_64.deb`
+        2. Install Vagrant using dpkg e.g. `sudo dpkg --install vagrant_2.2.9_x86_64.deb`
+        3. Install Network File System (NFS) `sudo apt-get install nfs-kernel-server`
+    * **Using Linux (Fedora, Red Hat, Suse)?**
+        1. Download the latest version of Vagrant v2.x respective to your architecture from https://releases.hashicorp.com/vagrant/ by running e.g. `wget https://releases.hashicorp.com/vagrant/2.2.9/vagrant_2.2.9_x86_64.rpm`
+        2. Install Vagrant using yum e.g. `sudo yum install vagrant_2.2.9_x86_64.rpm`
+7. **Java SE Development Kit**
+        1. Follow the instructions outlined for your system http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 Having your team use the same tools is beneficial to streamlining your workflow - below is a list of recommended software tools.